Max-Manning/passiveRadar/README.md

 2. `LS_Filter_SVD` : least squares filter implementation based on the singular value decomposition.
 Slower than the direct matrix inversion method but guaranteed stability.

 3. `LS_Filter_Toeplitz` : least squares filter implementation which makes strong assumptions about the statistical stationarity of the input signals.
-Much faster than the previous two implementations but can be inaccurate if the assumptions are violated (in my experience this rarely happens.
+Much faster than the previous two implementations but can be inaccurate if the assumptions are violated (in my experience this rarely happens).

 ### Range-Doppler Processing

 Range-doppler processing is achieved by computing the cross-ambiguity function.
 Two cross-ambiguity function  implementations are provided in `passiveRadar\PRalgo.py`:

-1. `direct_xambg`: Computes the cross-ambiguity function directly.

-2. `fast_xambg`: Fast cross-ambiguity algorithm that uses decimation followed by a FFT.
-About twice as fast as the direct implementation.
+1. `fast_xambg`: Fast cross-ambiguity algorithm which computes the following steps for each range value:

+   1. Take the product of the reference channel with the time-shifted surveillance channel

+   2. Apply a FIR decimation filter and decimate to the desired range of doppler values (eg. , decimating to 512 Sa/s gives a Doppler range of -256 Hz to 256Hz)

+   3. Take the FFT.

+   The decimation filter used in step 2 is a flat-top FIR filter of length 10*(decimation factor)+1.

+2. `fast_xambg_ones`: Fast cross-ambiguity function identical to `fast_xambg` but which uses an all-ones filter prior to decimation and FFT.
+Runs faster than `fast_xambg` but causes sinc-shaped drooping of the ambiguity surface at high doppler values (not usually a problem).

 ## Contributing